 If you choose Create a new agent, do the following things:

 Download the data sync agent from the link provided and install it on the computer where the SQL Server is located.
 You can also download the agent directly from SQL Azure Data Sync Agent.

 You have to open outbound TCP port 1433 in the firewall to let the client agent communicate with the server.

 Enter a name for the agent.

-Copy the agent key to the clipboard.
+Select Create and Generate Key and copy the agent key to the clipboard.

 Select OK to close the Select Sync Agent page.